 In practice, the TCF provides a standardized process for getting users’ informed consent and allows the seamless signaling of users’ s consent preferences across the advertising supply chain.

 It’s made up of an ever-growing list of publishers and advertisers that have agreed to be bound by its standards and use the framework to facilitate user choice via a convenient, easy to use interface.

 On August 21, 2019 IAB Europe released the second iteration of the Transparency and Consent Framework with Google also announcing that they’ll be adopting it by the end of Q1 2020, when TCF 2.0 will go fully live.

 Changes to this version include increasing the number of potential categories used to explain how data is used while also giving more control over their data.
 It’s also aimed at giving publishers more control over how their ad tech vendor partners can use their data and for what purposes.

 As a registered Consent Management Platform (CMP), and active member of IAB Europe, iubenda has been heavily involved the drafting process of the TCF 2.0 and are making every effort to ensure that our TCF compatible Cookie Solution integrates with TCF 2.0 as seamlessly as it already does with v1.1.

 Who should enable the TCF / Who does it best apply to

-The framework is, ideally, meant for first-party publishers who work with third-party advertisers (i.e publishers who run ads on their website).
+The IAB Transparency and Consent Framework is, ideally, meant for first-party publishers who work with third-party advertisers (i.e publishers who run ads on their website).
 It’s highly recommended that you enable this feature if you fall within this category as some advertising networks may limit access to their network if not implemented, which could, in turn, potentially decrease your ad revenue.